celadari/json-logic-scala/docs/_posts/concept-of-types.md

 This JSON snippet can be easily parsed in a dynamically-typed language like Python, Perl, or Javascript.
-In these languages, the implementation doesn't need to know in advance the type behind the key `value1`.
+In these languages, the implementation does not need a predefined type for the key `value1`.

-On the other hand, in typed languages like Scala, the implementation needs to know in advance the types in the JSON fields.
+On the other hand, in typed languages like Scala, the implementation needs to know the values' types in advance.

 Json-logic-Scala accepts only JSON in Json-Logic-Typed format.
-To address this drag, json-logic-scala defines a Scala data structure that you can use to parse a JSON field or value according to its annotated Type.
+To address this, json-logic-scala defines a Scala data structure that you can use to parse a JSON field or value according to its annotated Type.

 ## How to annotate type in Json-Logic-Typed format

-Type is annotated after the field "type" in a "var" operator JSON (i.e. the leaf node in corresponding syntax tree).
+Type is annotated after the field `"type"` in a `"var"` operator JSON (i.e. the leaf node in corresponding syntax tree).

 ### Simple Type